prasad01dalavi/mongodb-cheat-sheet/README.md

 db.customers.find()
 db.customers.find().pretty()

-# Update Documents with new value:
+# Update Documents with new value (which will actually replace the existing record):
 db.customers.update(
   {
     first_name:"Dan"